-On August 3, F&M announced that we must further de-densify our campus population during the upcoming fall term and perhaps also during the spring term.
+On August 3, 2020, F&M announced the decisions to further de-densify our campus population during the fall term.
+We will also de-densify campus during the spring term.
 Read the announcement on de-densifying campus.

 F&M made the difficult decision to reduce the number of students in our on-campus residential halls, which primarily house first-year students and sophomores, as follows: